pytorch/torchtune/docs/source/examples/configs.rst

-If you are planning to make your own custom recipe, you will need to become familiar with the **recipe dataclass**, which collects all your arguments from config and CLI and passes it into the recipe itself.
+If you are planning to make your own custom recipe, you will need to become familiar with the **recipe dataclass**, which collects all your arguments from config and CLI, and passes it into the recipe itself.
 Here, we will discuss all three concepts:
 **configs**, **CLI**, and **dataclasses**.